skeffington/Promin-tools/README.md

 *Background fasta input*

+The user must also provide a p-value cut-off for running fLPS: the program that finds biased regions in protein sequences.
 The other parameters are for the Seg program and should be left as defaut except for advanced users.

 #### Description of Outputs